 Is your child going to preschool soon?
 I loved these 7 books to help ease anxiety and answer questions about going to preschool for the first time.

 When my daughter started preschool several years ago, she had only been in a daycare setting 2 times in her life.
-Each was only a day long at a drop-in service so I could work on some project at the time.
+Each was only a day long at a drop-in service so I could work on a project at the time.

 When we talked about preschool, she seemed enthusiastic, but often asked me if I would go with her.
 Explaining to her that I would take her and drop her off to be in school with new people happened to be more difficult for me than you might think.